MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Experiments

 \subsubsection{Implementation Details}

 For all experiments, we use Qwen3-8B~\cite{qwen3} and Llama-3.1-8B-Instruct~\cite{llama3} as the backbone LLMs to evaluate our framework and all compared baselines.
+We utilize BGE-M3~\cite{bge_embedding} as the retrieval model.
 Unless otherwise specified, results are reported using Qwen3-8B.
 Further implementation details are provided in Appendix \ref{sec:implementation_details}.